magento/devdocs/README.md

 **Important Update**
-> The developer documentation for Adobe Commerce and Magento Open Source is moving to the [Adobe Developer site](developer.adobe.com/commerce) and [Adobe Experience League](https://experienceleague.adobe.com/docs/commerce.html).
+> The developer documentation for Adobe Commerce and Magento Open Source is moving to the [Adobe Developer](developer.adobe.com/commerce) and [Adobe Experience League](https://experienceleague.adobe.com/docs/commerce.html) sites.
 After a topic is moved, use the link in the topic header to find the new location.
 >
 >![2022-04-29_14-40-34](https://user-images.githubusercontent.com/6391769/166058975-15c288d6-b266-4f1d-8b52-08ada3ca026f.png)
 >